Dark Tales on Tap

 I published this story on June 3rd, 2018.
 Harlan died just a few weeks later, on the 27th.

-I kills me that I never got the chance to meet him.
+It kills me I never got the chance to meet him.

-The old man sat at his desk scanning the fresh-typed words.
+The old man sat at his desk comtemplating the blank page.
 His Olympia Manual waited patiently.
 Silently.
 Eager to record any thoughts he felt like sharing.

 The words wouldn’t flow as they once did.
-There was a time when the hammers struck sparks and the words exploded off the page for those who read them.
+There was a time when the hammers struck sparks and the prose exploded off the page for those who read it.

 He pursued the revelation.
 The constant eureka.
 He didn’t know how the process worked.
 It just worked.
 Of course, some days were better than others.

 This was the tragedy of age.
-He knew he wasn’t as fast as he once was.
+He knew he wasn't as fast as he once was.
 Not as sharp.
-The audience was smaller, many of them moved on, one way or another.
+The audience was smaller.
+Many of them had moved on.

 His fingers, like his back, grown bent and stiff with age, moved slow and ponderous on the keyboard.
 Still, like a well-worn hammer, they pounded out the words as they came.

-Still, every morning he sat down at his well-worn chair – the one that leaned slightly to the right – and hunted.
+Every morning he sat down in his seasoned chair - the one that leaned slightly to the right - and hunted.

 There are those who think inspiration a gift.
 He knew better.
-He knew Inspiration as a fickle mistress, to be wooed, seduced, pampered.
-The more you romanced her, the more she’d flirt with you.
+He knew Her as a fickle mistress, to be wooed, seduced, pampered.
+The more you romanced her, the more she was to flirt with you.

-Sometimes he chased her all day, it was true.
+Sometimes he chased her all day.
+It was true.
 Never catching a glimpse.
-But later, after he’d left his desk and put his labors behind him, she would tempt some half-formed dream out of his thoughts.
+But later, after he’d left his desk and put his labors behind him, she would tempt some half-formed image out of his thoughts.
 It could be during the news, a movie, while drifting off to sleep, or in the shower.

 It wasn't that life didn't attract him.
 He loved his wife.
 He loved the mornings spent together over eggs and coffee.
 And he loved the children they'd raised together.